 Districts of Sikkim

-The east district is the most populated with Gangtok being the main administrative and business centre.
+Earlier known as East District, it is the most populated and also the main administrative and business centre.
 Apart from the modern attractions of the capital town, in the east you will also find the beautiful Tsomgo Lake, the historically important Nathula pass, as well as many monasteries and temples.
 Gangtok is the capital of Sikkim and heart of all the business hubs.

-Perhaps the most beautiful of the districts, the North offers an exquisite experience for the lover of Nature and alpine scenery.
+Earlier known as North District, it is the most beautiful and the largest of all the districts in Sikkim.
+North offers an exquisite experience for the lover of Nature and alpine scenery.
 Yumthang alone is enough to satiate the most demanding, with its panoramic Valley of Flowers.
 During springtime the lush meadows abound with delicate wildflowers that carpet the Valley floor in a rich riot of colors.
 A must-see here are the Hot Springs and the vibrant Sikkimese tribal culture and customs.
 67 kms from Gangtok is the Mangan District Headquarter of North District.
-A three day music festival is held at Mangan in December every year.
+A three-day music festival is held at Mangan in December every year.